-MESSAGE FROM LAS POSITAS COLLEGE
+www.laspositascollege.edu MESSAGE FROM LAS POSITAS COLLEGE

-Dear Students,

-Welcome to Las Positas College!
-I am excited that you have decided to join us for the spring 2022 semester to pursue your educational goals and career aspirations.
+Dear Students, Las Positas College is open!
+We are excited and look forward to welcoming you to campus!
+I am pleased that you have decided to attend Las Positas College to pursue your educational goals and career aspirations.
+The college has worked hard to develop a comprehensive plan to provide a healthy and safe learning environment for you.
 The caring and dedicated faculty, staff, and administrators at LPC are committed to supporting you through your college experience.
-As you will discover, LPC prides itself on academic excellence, student success, and student completion.

-We have outstanding student support services, academic resources, and excellent opportunities for you to be involved in co-curricular programs and activities.
+As you will discover, LPC prides itself on academic excellence, student equity, and student success and completion.
+We've learned a lot from the challenges of the pandemic, especially the importance of remaining flexible.
+We've maintained flexible options for you that allow you to take courses online or in person, and you will have the opportunity to access support services online or in person as well.
+We have outstanding student support services, academic resources, and excellent opportunities for you to be involved in campus life, events, and activities.
 I am confident that you will find that Las Positas College will prepare you well for transfer to a four-year college or university and for entering the workforce in your chosen career.

-The most important thing for you to know is that we care about you and your success.
-You are not alone on your educational journey; our faculty and staff are here to assist and support you, from your first semester all the way through graduation!
+The most important thing for you to know is that you are not alone on your educational journey; our faculty and staff are here to assist and support you, from your first semester all the way through graduation!
 I encourage you to make the most of your LPC experience and take advantage of the many student resources and opportunities that are available to you.
 Again, welcome to the new semester at LPC and I wish you much success!

-Sincerely,

-Dr. Dyrell Foster President, Las Positas College
+Sincerely, Dr. Dyrell Foster President, Las Positas College WE CAN'T WAIT TO SEE YOU!

-SEE YOU SOON!

-BOARD OF TRUSTEES

-Genevieve Randolph, President Linda Granger, Secretary Hal G. Gin Ed.D.
-Maria L. Heredia Edralin J. "Ed" Maduli Luis Reynoso Tim Sbranti PRESIDENT

-Dr. Dyrell Foster, President, Las Positas College Susan Sperling, Ph.D., President, Chabot College CHANCELLOR Ronald P. Gerhard, Chancellor
+BOARD OF TRUSTEES Tim Sbranti, President Linda Granger, Secretary Hal G. Gin Ed.D.
+Harris Mojadedi Maria L. Heredia Edralin J. "Ed" Maduli Luis Reynoso, Ed.D.
+PRESIDENTS Dr. Dyrell Foster, President, Las Positas College Susan Sperling, Ph.D., President, Chabot College CHANCELLOR Ronald P. Gerhard, Chancellor